syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Layout-Customizations.md

 ## Customizing footer elements

-The SfPopupLayout allows customizing the footer elements with various avialable footer customizations as follows:
+The SfPopupLayout allows customizing the footer elements with various available footer customizations as follows:

 <table>
 <tr>